 Brides of all kinds have their own reasons why they choose specific flowers for their weddings.
 Perhaps it is a family tradition, or they have heard stories about a certain flower.
 Have you ever wondered about the meanings of flowers and where they came from?

 Folklore and myth have always been an important aspect of storytelling.
 You might not realize that the stories about the meanings of certain flowers have been passed down from generation to generation and are still referenced today!

 Also known as bachelor buttons, they were worn by young men who were in love with a particular woman.
 If the color of the bloom faded when worn on a lapel, that meant the love was not reciprocated.

 A summer and autumn-time favorite, sunflowers are known to blindly follow the path of the sun for nourishment and warmth.
 They have come to symbolize obsession and naïve passion.
 Sometimes we do things before thinking them thorough- sunflowers are thought to do the same when chasing the sun.

 Named for Paeon, a Greek physician to the gods, the peony myth describes a plant that liked to be left alone.
 If someone moved it or removed a bloom, the peony plant would punish the individual by not blooming flowers for many years.
 This could explain why a peony plant may not bloom flowers each season in your yard.

-Another name for this flower is “windflower”.
-According to the lore, anemones only bloom when wind blows over their buds.
+Another name for this flower is “windflower.”
+According to the lore, anemones only bloom when the wind blows over their buds.